-The following table provides information concerning the annual incentive cash awards and equity incentive awards granted to each of our named executive officers in fiscal 2014.
+The following table provides information concerning the annual cash incentive awards and equity incentive awards granted to each of our NEOs in fiscal 2017 under the Stock and Incentive Plan.

-- "GBP" is the annual incentive cash award payable pursuant to our 2014 Global Bonus Plan. - "PSUs" are restricted unit awards subject to performance-based vesting. - "RSUs" are restricted unit awards subject to time-based vesting. - "Options" are nonqualified stock options subject to time-based vesting.
+- "GBP" is the annual cash incentive award payable pursuant to our 2017 Global Bonus Plan. - "PSUs" are restricted unit awards subject to performance-based vesting. - "RSUs" are restricted unit awards subject to time-based vesting. - "Options" are nonqualified stock options subject to time-based vesting.

-For a more complete understanding of the table, please read the related narrative.
+For a more complete understanding of the table, please read the footnotes that follow the table, as well as the related discussion in the CD&A.